Course Outline

 1 Critically evaluate and use problem-solving strategies and creativity to address a design challenge Creative and critical thinker

-2 Interpret and reflect on design ethics and inclusive design practices to produce socially engaged, agile, relevant and impactful design outcomes Empowered
+2 Interpret and reflect on design ethics and inclusive design practices to produce socially engaged, relevant and impactful design outcomes Empowered

 Ethical